Skip to main content

 Contract Instantiation

-Before interacting with smart contracts on the BCH network, the CashScript SDK needs to instantiate a Contract object.
+Before interacting with a smart contract on the BCH network, the CashScript SDK needs to instantiate a Contract object.
 This is done by providing the contract's information and constructor arguments.
-After this instantiation, the CashScript SDK can interact with BCH contracts.
+After this instantiation, the CashScript SDK can interact with the BCH contract.

 Constructor